 How does cervical cancer spread?

-Staging cervical cancer for treatment purposes is related to whether and how far the malignancy has spread.
-Exactly what does that mean?
-When a cancerous tumor grows so large that it expands beyond its origination site, the malignancy is said to have spread or metastasized.
-In the case of cervical cancer, this happens in three ways:
+Staging cervical cancer for treatment purposes is based on whether and how far the tumor has spread.
+A tumor spreads when it grows large enough to expand beyond its site of origin.
+In the case of cervical cancer, this can happen in any of three ways:

-- By invading the vagina, bladder, rectum or other tissues near the uterus and vagina
+- Cancerous cells invade the vagina, bladder, rectum or other tissues near the uterus and vagina

-- By spreading to the lymph nodes in the pelvic area
+- Cancerous cells spread to the lymph nodes in the pelvis

 How treatable is cervical cancer?

-Moffitt Cancer Center’s approach to cervical cancer treatment
+Moffitt Cancer Center’s approach to cervical cancer staging

-At Moffitt Cancer Center, each patient’s cancer staging is one of many factors that are reviewed in detail during regular tumor board meetings with our cancer specialists.
-In this way, each patient receives the benefit of multiple expert opinions, all of which are incorporated into a highly individualized treatment plan.
-At Moffitt, we are proud to provide the very latest in every aspect of cancer care, including screening, diagnosis, treatment and supportive care.
+At Moffitt, a patient’s cervical cancer stage is one of many factors reviewed in detail by the multispecialty team in our gynecological clinic.
+Each patient benefits from multiple expert opinions, which are incorporated into a highly individualized treatment plan.
+We are proud to provide the very latest in every aspect of cancer care, including screening, diagnostics, treatment and support.
+Through our robust portfolio of clinical trials, our patients can be among the first to benefit from promising new treatment options that are not yet available in other settings.

-The Gynecologic Oncology clinic at Moffitt offers a broad spectrum of cervical cancer treatments, including highly complex, robot-assisted surgeries.
-Our patients also have access to clinical trials that can provide them with advanced treatments that are not yet available at other cancer hospitals.
-As a result of our expertise and individualized approach to cancer diagnosis and treatment, we have achieved five-year survival rates that are significantly higher than the national average for patients with cervical cancer.
-Moreover, our most impressive outcome statistics are for cervical cancer patients in the more-difficult-to-treat intermediate and advanced stages of the disease.
+Due in part to our team’s extensive expertise and individualized approach to cancer diagnosis and treatment, Moffitt consistently achieves five-year survival rates that are higher than the national averages for patients with cervical cancer.
+Moreover, our most impressive survival rate statistics are for cervical cancer patients in the intermediate and advanced stages of the disease, which tend to be more challenging to treat.

 After a cancer diagnosis, every day counts.
-We have disrupted the traditional patient care model to connect every new patient with a cancer expert as soon as possible so we can start treatment.
-If you’d like to learn more about our approach to diagnosing and treating cervical cancer, or if you have questions about your prognosis or need diagnostic testing, please call 1-888-663-3488 or complete a new patient registration form.
-No referral is needed to seek treatment at Moffitt.
+Moffitt has disrupted the traditional patient care model to connect every new patient with a cancer expert as soon as possible, allowing them to start treatment right away.
+If you would like to learn more about our approach to diagnosing, staging and treating cervical cancer, or if you have questions about your prognosis, you can request an appointment by calling 1-888-663-3488 or submitting a new patient registration form online.
+You do not need a referral.
+Because cervical cancer staging is complex, it is best explained by a physician who is familiar with your case.

 References